Is Ultimate Home Profits with Emily Hudson Worth Your Time and Money?

 Quick Summary of Ultimate Home Profits

-Rating: 0.5 out of 5.
-It's a poor quality program with lots of upsells and cross-sells.
+Rating: 0.5 It's a poor quality program with lots of upsells and cross-sells.

 In a recent email that landed in my inbox, Donald Trump was telling me to stop building someone else’s empire:

 This email promised that if I took up its offer, I could work my own hours, earn a living through legitimate work-at-home opportunities, and become financially independent.